Joe Shoen

-Edward Joseph Shoen (born March 28, 1949) is an American billionaire businessman and lawyer.
-He is the president, chairman, and chief executive officer (CEO) of U-Haul Holding Company, the holding company of U-Haul International.
+Edward Joseph Shoen (born March 28, 1949) is an American billionaire business executive and lawyer who is the president, chairman, and chief executive officer (CEO) of the storage rental company U-Haul.
 His efforts managing U-Haul have been credited with the company's expansion in the self-moving business.
 As of August 2023, Shoen was estimated to have a net worth of $4.1 billion.

 Early life and education

+Shoen was born on March 28, 1949, in Phoenix, Arizona.
+He was the third of six children born to Leonard S. Shoen and Anna Mary Carty, who helped operate the family's growing U-Haul business.
+His mother died of a heart attack in 1957 at the age of 34, leaving his father to raise the six children.

-Joe Shoen is the third son of U-Haul founder Leonard Shoen.
-He was raised in Phoenix, Arizona.
-He attended the College of the Holy Cross, where he graduated with a Bachelor of Arts (B.A.), and then received a Master of Business Administration (M.B.A.) from Harvard Business School.
-He wrote his thesis at Harvard on self-storage businesses.
+Shoen spent his childhood in Phoenix, then attended the College of the Holy Cross in Worcester, Massachusetts, where he graduated with a Bachelor of Arts in history in 1971.
+He then earned a Master of Business Administration (M.B.A.) from Harvard Business School in 1973.
+He wrote his master's thesis at Harvard on self-storage businesses.
 Immediately after graduating from Harvard, Shoen became a member of the executive board of U-Haul.
-He quit briefly in 1978 and attended the Sandra Day O'Connor College of Law, where he earned a Juris Doctor (J.D.) degree in 1981.
+He left the company briefly in 1978 to enroll at the Arizona State University School of Law, where he earned a Juris Doctor (J.D.) degree in 1981.